 The headteacher and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
-The named online safety leads in this school are Computing leads Mr Blanch, Mr Harlock or Ms Fathers.
+The named online safety leads in this school are Computing lead Mr Harlock.

-All breaches of this policy must be reported to Computing leads Mr Blanch, Mr Harlock or Ms Fathers.

-All breaches of this policy that may have put a child at risk must also be reported to the DSP, Sally Clibbon Lead DSP, Davinder Khangura HT/DSP and Alison Barr DHT.
+All breaches of this policy must be reported to Computing leads Mr Harlock.
+All breaches of this policy that may have put a child at risk must also be reported to the DSP, Sally Clibbon Lead DSP, Davinder Khangura Senior Lead DSP and Alison Barr DHT.